 Notices refusing an application

-When you apply to be authorised, your application will be assessed and may be referred to the Regulatory Transactions Committee (RTC) if the recommendation of the Authorisations team is to refuse the application.
-If the RTC, which is made up of senior FCA staff, agrees with the recommendation to refuse your application it will give you a warning notice.
-You will also be provided with a copy of the material considered by the RTC when it made its decision.
+When you apply to be authorised, your application will be assessed and may be referred to the executive decision maker if the recommendation of the Authorisations team is to refuse the application.
+If the executive decision maker agrees with the recommendation to refuse your application it will give you a warning notice.
+You will also be provided with a copy of the material considered by the executive decision maker when it made its decision.

 If you receive a warning notice, you have the right to make representations to the RDC and say why you think the FCA should not refuse your application.
 This can be by making written and/or oral representations.
 If the RDC receives written representations from you, the Authorisations team will be given an opportunity to respond in writing.
 You may also make oral representations at a meeting with the RDC.
 The Authorisations team will attend the meeting and will be allowed to respond.
 The RDC will consider all the representations and decide whether it is appropriate to continue with the refusal of your application.
 If it decides to refuse, it will issue a decision notice.